With Instructables you can share what you make with the world, and tap into an ever-growing community of creative experts.

 Rechargeable led flashlight powered by magnets housed in the obligatory mints container.

 Cut off enough of the scrap to make a plate for under the lid.
 Use little pieces of scrap to shim the plate so it is level.
-Cut out a slot for your ...
+Cut ...

 I just hot glued the switch to the plate.
 I also glued the led in place at this point, but it's not in the picture.